kitdotnet/Common/README.md

 A couple of additional functions are provided for common string manipulation, including `ConvertNewLinesAndTabsToSpaces` and `CondenseSpacingAndTrim`.

-The `Transform` function allows for recursive processing, so it's possible to replace tags with text containing text other tags; it will process the text until no tags remain or until the `maxRecursiveIternations` has been met.
+The `Transform` function allows for recursive processing, so it's possible to replace tags with text containing text other tags; it will process the text until no tags remain or until the `maxRecursiveIterations` has been met.
 This argument is intended to prevent infinite loops.

-This class also contains a couple of common string manipulation functions, such as a function to remove newline characters and one to condense spacing in a string.
+This class also contains a couple of common string manipulation functions, such as a function to remove newline characters and one to condense spacing within a string.

 #### Example
 ```